hmcheung/hmcheung.github.io/_pages/research.md

 <hr style="border:2px solid gray">

-## Machine learning models for tropical cyclone track forecast
+## Machine Learning Models for Tropical Cyclone Track Forecast

 Physical models have long been the tool for making weather forecasts.
 Owing to the advancement of computer resources and the availability of tremendous amount of data, machine learning algorithms for weather forecast has gained popularity in recent years.
 I developed two machine learning models for improving TC track forecast in the medium range (forecast lead time >5 days).